Guide to Online Casinos in Colorado: The Best Colorado Casino Sites for 2021

 Alcohol AgeThe legal drinking age is 21 in Colorado.

 Weed AgeIf you are 21 years of age, you can legally smoke marijuana in Colorado.

 If you are concerned that you or a loved one may be struggling with a gambling addiction, please take advantage of the different options available to you across the state.
 We recommend that you contact one of the friendly professionals at the Problem Gambling Coalition of Colorado.
 We also recommend finding a local Gambler’s Anonymous meeting so that you can speak freely in an open, non-judgmental setting.

 Can I Play Without Deposit?

 If you ever find yourself in the position to legally gamble at online casinos, you will find that many operators will offer promotions and perks in order to lure you into trialing their offerings.
 One of our favorite perks is that of the deposit-free bonus.
 Essentially, this means that you are awarded free credits that you can gamble and win money with, giving you the chance to explore some of the most popular attractions of each site without having to invest any money.
 However, this doesn’t mean to suggest that they are giving away free money – there are often terms and conditions to these bonuses that should be understood before trying to make a withdrawal of winnings.

 Upcoming Casino Regulation and Expected Changes

-In November, Colorado’s voters will take to the ballot boxes to decide whether or not they will legalize sports betting across the state.
+In November, the state’s voters will take to the ballot boxes to decide whether or not they will legalize Colorado sports betting across the state.
 The laws would not only allow bets to be made on events at land-based casinos but will also give gamblers the option to wager on their smartphones on the go.
 If passed, this will be a first in the state in terms of allowing any form of online gambling.
 The verdict is still out on which way voters will swing, but if it is successful, it may symbolize a growing push to allow other forms of casino gaming to be available online.
 Meanwhile the status of casino in Delaware is one of a legal activity.